NZD/USD Forecast Poll

 Along with the Australian Dollar, the NZD has been for many years a traditional vehicle for carry traders, which has made this currency also very sensitive to changes in interest rates.

-FXStreet’s contributors, surveyed at the end of December 2016, expected the Kiwi to accelerate down in the second semester and be at 0,6400 by the end of 2017.
-See full forecast
+FXStreet’s contributors, surveyed at the end of December 2018, expected the NZD/USD Forecast to accelerate down in the second semester and be at 0,6500 by the end of 2019.

 ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE NZD/USD